ammar-Mohamed-elz3eeem/Weather-Jounral-Application/README.md

 ## Technologies used in the Project

-I have used three main technologies in this project

-- HTML
-- CSS
-- Vanilla JavaScript
+I have used the NodeJS to make this project connect with external API and to be able to create routes and GET / POST Methods

 ## Author